clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug_report.md

 **repro**

-[ Please provide a minimal working reproduction of the problem ]
+[ Please provide a minimal and complete reproduction of the problem, including a namespace form, which can be pasted in a repro.clj file.
+Please include the output of the invocation of `clj-kondo --lint repro.clj` (or .cljs/.cljc) from the command line.
+If relevant, also include your .clj-kondo/config.edn. ]

 **expected behavior**

-[ What is the behavior you expected to see from clj-kondo?
-Please provide a minimal working example ]
+[ What is the behavior you expected to see from clj-kondo? ]

-**actual behavior**

-[ What is the actual behavior of clj-kondo? ]

 [ Optional: if you are interested in doing a PR yourself, please leave a note. ]